THE FOUR CYCLE ENGINE

 VALVE OVERLAP IS DISCOVERED

 Lengthening of valve timing in the gasoline engine brought on accidental overlapping of the intake and exhaust valve events.
 (Both intake and exhaust valves are slightly open at T.D.C.
+Exhaust stroke/Intake stroke.
 In the early days, this unintentional overlapping was at first considered detrimental.
 But much later, it was discovered that a mild scavenging effect was obtained from the overlap event when the exhaust actually pulled some of the intake charge in.

 On our British Motorcycles we will mostly be encountering 1930’s technology as it relates to valve timing and valve angle.
 Many race tuners have learned to tweak these old machines into high performance race winners.